 Throughout the river paths, there weren’t any colour stations, which wasn’t surprising.
 There really isn’t the space for them because of how narrow the paths are.
 Once we went up the hill, back to the street, there was water and people spraying gel onto others.

 Again, I need to talk to you, people of Saskatchewan.
 When there is a lineup, you go to the end.
-You don’t just cozy up to people from the side, or blatantly cut in front of them.
+You don’t just cosy up to people from the side, or blatantly cut in front of them.
 It’s rude.
 You’re not better than anyone else, and you don’t deserve to get to the front of the line before people who have been waiting longer.

 Once again, smarten up people.

 The line moved slow (probably because of everyone cutting) but I was grateful to get a full bottle of water.
 Past races just give cups and it never feels like enough.
 Plus, you want to ditch it as soon as possible.
 I was able to put the lid on the water and carry it with me for the rest of the race.

 It was so nice to be on the road.
 There was actually room to run around all the people who wanted to take up as much room as possible.

 It was quite a hot day already and I was melting a bit from the heat.
 As we were nearing the park someone had actually set their sprinkler up on the road.
 I didn’t run through it because I didn’t want to get the colour all wet at that point, but there was a lot of people taking advantage of this.
 Definitely a nice move on that person’s part!